hackerb9/3C509B-nestor/README.md

 | 3C509B-TP                    | RJ-45<br/>BNC         | 10baseT<br/>10base2                      | With configuration |
 | 3C509B-TPO                   | RJ-45                 | 10baseT                                  | With configuration |

-## Software configuration on a 286
+## Software configuration

-The 3C509B-**TP** and perhaps **TPO** may require software configuration in a 286 machine before they can be used in a PC or XT.
+The 3C509B-**TP** and perhaps **TPO** require software configuration before they can be used in a PC or XT as they use IRQ 10 (which didn't exist until the 286).
 If no NIC is detected by the 3c509.com driver, follow these steps:

-1. Put the network card in a 286 machine.
-1. Run 3Com's [3C5X9CFG.EXE](3c5x9x/3C5X9CFG.EXE?raw=true) (found in [EtherDisk](3c5x9x/3C5X9X.ZIP?raw=true)).
+1. Run [3CCFG.EXE](3c5x9x/3ccfg.exe?raw=true) (which is a modified for 8086 version of 3C5X9CFG.EXE, found in [EtherDisk](3c5x9x/3C5X9X.ZIP?raw=true)).
    1. Disable PNP
-   1. Set the IRQ to 7 (or another free IRQ, see table below)
+   1. Set the IRQ to 3 (or another free IRQ, such as 7, see table below)
    1. Optimize for DOS
-   1. No modem installed
+   1. No modem installed (unless you use a serial port)
-   1. Change the Base Address to 0x320, if you have an XT-IDE at 0x300
+   1. If you have an XT-IDE at 0x300, change the Base Address to 0x320.
-   1. Change port transciever (RJ45, BNC, AUI), if you wish
+   1. Change port transciever (RJ45, BNC, AUI), if you wish, but AUTO works.
 1. Save settings to EEPROM.
-1. Move the card back to your IBM PC / XT.
-1. Running `3c509.com 0x7e` should now work.
+1. Running `3c509.com 0x60` should now work.

 ## IRQs